 - Note: This example isn't real obvious.
 The key is the word "moved" – you abandoned your previous state to move west – combined with New Mexico residency laws.
 A perfect example of why you should always defer to your state's residency rules if you're ever in doubt.

-For tax purposes, you are a nonresident of a state if you temporarily lived there (with no intention of making it your home) or didn't live there during the tax year and received income from that state because you:
+For tax purposes, you are a nonresident of a state if you temporarily worked there (with no intention of making it your home) or you received income from sources in that state, such as rental property.

-- You’ll need to file a Connecticut nonresident return (in addition to your normal New York resident return) so you can report your beneficiary income to Connecticut.
+- You’ll need to file a Connecticut nonresident return, in addition to your New York return, so you can report your beneficiary income to Connecticut.

 Tip: In general, you only need to consider income you earned by physically working out-of-state, or money generated by out-of-state property or sales.
 You wouldn't need to file a nonresident return to report interest from an out-of-state bank or if your employer's headquarters are located in a different state.

 You are a part-year resident of a state if your permanent home is located there for a portion of the tax year, for example if you moved from one state to another.